 I didn’t trust myself to make good decisions because I was in a state of scarcity, and had this underlying fear that there wouldn’t be enough food in enough time to satisfy me.
 Even worse what if I didn’t have control?

 I also hear the opposite from many of my clients too.
 Hunger feels like a success.
 The hungrier you are, the more “successful” you are with attempts to feel like you are losing or maintaining weight.
 Again a control issue.
-Because if you can control not eating and being hungry, in your head it makes sense, that you are on the path of reaching your goals.
+Because if you can control not eating and being hungry, in your head it makes sense, that you are on the path of stop-any-disease.

 Let me set the record straight.